strapi/documentation/docs/developer-docs/latest/development/typescript.md

 When instantiating Strapi programmatically using the default export of `@strapi/strapi`, different parameters such as the directories containing the codebase and the compiled codebase can be passed.
 The important information for TypeScript applications is that there should be a separate directory for compiling the codebase.

 ::: caution
-Do not set `appDir` to `build` or `dist` directory as it could cause issues when the app tries to write some files.
+Do not set `appDir` to `build` or `dist` as it could cause issues when the app tries to write certain files.
 :::

 When starting Strapi programmatically by running `strapi()`, you can pass 2 optional parameters, `appDir` and `distDir`, to set the path of the root directory and the compiled codebase directory respectively.
 This can lead to the following combinations: